First Nations Water Management Strategy

 |Federal Partners Involved in each Program||Names of Programs||Total Allocation||Planned Spending for 2006–07||Expected Results for 2006–07|

-Number of high-risk facilities less than or equal to that in the previous year.
+Number of high-risk facilities less than in the previous year.

 Director, Infrastructure Operations